sanketgoyal/CrazyFlie_Drone/README.md

 The only issue here is a lot of functions are not yet active cause the flowdeck is not yet connected to the drone.

-## ROS Configuration

-The link for ROS configuration is - https://github.com/whoenig/crazyflie_ros rosrun crazyflie_tools scan
-This command helps to scan the uri of the drone which we will need to add in the crazyflie_server to initially connect the crazyflie.

 Feb 4th, 2020 - Feb 11th, 2020

 ## Attaching the expansion decks